 I love travelling, decorating rooms and skincare.
 I am actually obsessed with skincare.
 I have so many pots and tubes on my bedside table my husband calls me the ‘little chemist’.
 I am always on the search for the best ingredients and the most effective, yet not too expensive, products.

-I have a good excuse though (desperately trying to justify myself here), I am not very good at makeup so I need to have decent skin.
-And, to be completely honest, I know where this obsessive-compulsive behaviour comes from – 1) I was born in France, 2) French pharmacies are skincare heaven, 3) see 1 and 2.
+I have a good excuse though (desperately trying to justify myself here), I am not very good at makeup, so I need to have decent skin.
+And, to be completely honest, I know where this obsessive-compulsive behaviour comes from – 1) I was born in France, 2) French pharmacies are skincare heaven, 3) all of the above.

-Talking about French pharmacies, if you are travelling to France and venturing in one of the shops with a giant green cross at the front, chances are you may feel a little overwhelmed.
+Talking about French pharmacies, if you are travelling to France and venturing into one of the shops with a giant green flashing cross at the front, chances are you may feel a bit overwhelmed.
 Mostly if you don’t speak French!
-So I thought I would put a little French pharmacy guide together of my favourite French skincare products.
-I have been using all of the products I mentioned below for years.
+So I thought I would put a little guide together of my favourite French pharmacy skincare products.
+I have been using all of the items I mentioned below for years.
 No-nonsense marketing fluff here, just real French staples proven to be efficient AND not that expensive!

 You don’t need to ruin yourself for beauty!